5 Steps to Make Peace with Food: Principle 3 of Intuitive Eating

 - Plan a time to eat this food without distraction.
 Find a time when you are well-rested and not under lots of stress.

 - Sit down to eat this food with all of your senses.
 Note any feelings that arise: anxiety, shame, guilt, joy, etc. You may find journaling about the experience to be helpful.
+Check below for a free PDF you can use to guide you through this eating experience.

 - Continue this process until this food becomes emotionally neutral.